padi/padi.github.io/_posts/dev/2014-07-01-how_not_to_validate_classes_in_ruby_web_apps.md

 ---
 layout: post
-title: How NOT to Validate Classes in Ruby Websites
+title: How NOT to Validate Classes in Ruby Web Apps
 tags: [dev, security, ruby]
 status: publish
 date:   2014-07-01 23:33:13 +0800